JoostKraan/Adventure-Game/README.md

 Make console color match the class you are playing.

-save the username of the user.
+Save the username of the user.

-create npc's that say stuff.
+Create npc's that say stuff.

-maybe have some ascii art in some way.
+Maybe have some ascii art in some way.

-use sounds to make the game more engaging.
+Use sounds to make the game more engaging.

 -